- What do I need in order to practice Thai Massage? (show answer ↓)

 - Is the NCBTMB recognized as a Continuing Education Sponsor in NY state?

-Yes, New York has approved of the NCBTMB as a Continuing Education Sponsor.
-NCBTMB has approved all the Thai Massage Sacred Bodywork workshops.
+Yes, New York has approved of NCBTMB as a Continuing Education Sponsor.
+NCBTMB has approved all of the Thai Massage Sacred Bodywork workshops as CE courses.

 - Are the CEs for Thai Massage Sacred Bodywork training authorized by NCBTMB? by NY state?